 This technique involves adding a layer of fabric underneath the base fabric and cutting away a portion of the base fabric in the shape of the design so that the fabric underneath is revealed.
 You can add multiple layers of fabric underneath for a beautiful effect.

 This involves embroidering the initials of a person’s name in a particular way and is a vrey popular technique of embellishing clothes and accessories to customise and personalise them.
-Checkout the post on embroidering letters and Monogramming rules for more details.
+Checkout the post onthe different ways to create and add monograms to fabric, tips on embroidering letters and Monogramming rules for more details.
 Checkout this tutorial on designing your own letters for embroidery